Emu-gators/emugators2.0/Documentation/GUIBuildInstructions.md

 # GUI Build and Config Instructions

-## If running on a new board run these commands first:
+## Required Dependencies (run these commands if you are using a fresh board) :

 ### Qt Dependencies
 ```